 Georgia Young has worked at the Chronicle for over 25 years.
 She started in the subscription department and currently is the circulation manager.
 She also does display ad billing, proof reading and delivers papers.
 She is a woman with many hats.
 She grew up in West Glover and has lived in Vermont all her life (so far) except for a year in Adana, Turkey, and two years just outside of Washington, D.C.
 She is the mother of three grown sons and has five grandchildren and is a daughter of the infamous Loudon Young.
 Contact her at email@example.com.

-Tena Starr is co-editor of the Chronicle.
-She handles letters to the editor, covers crime, economics, and general news, and lays out the paper.
+Tena Starr is news editor of the Chronicle.
+She handles requests for coverage and is the assignment editor, covers crime, economics, and general news, and lays out the paper.
 She has worked at the Chronicle, on and off, since 1981.
 She has also worked for the Burlington Free Press, the Caledonian Record, and Country Folks.
 She owned and managed North Star Nursery in Barton for ten years, and lives in Glover.
 Contact her at firstname.lastname@example.org.

 Jeannine B. Young

 Richard was born in Quebec, raised in Nova Scotia before finally landing in the Northeast Kingdom.
 A 1994 graduate of the University of King’s College Journalism program, he spent several years outside the field trying to find the perfect fit.
 Stints as a postal worker, line cook, gas jockey and video lottery teller convinced him to give journalism another go.
 He met and married his wife, Bethany, who hails from Newport, and finally settled down at the Chronicle in 2002.
 Writing for the Chronicle has afforded him a glimpse into the lives and lifestyles of the Kingdom’s residents.
 To an outsider, there is no better education than immersion in the region’s daily workings.
 Despite an eerie similarity in last names with co-worker Joseph Gresser, Richard maintains that they are indeed two completely different people.
 He is the one wearing shoes.
-Richard works from his home in Derby Line.
-Contact him at email@example.com.
+Richard is a regular contributor who freelances for the paper from his home in Derby Line.
+Contact him at firstname.lastname@example.org.

 Natalie Hormilla is the assistant editor at the Chronicle as of July of 2011.
 She’s the person to contact with any news, press releases, birth announcements, obituaries, etc. She helps edit and lay out the paper, and writes articles.
 She grew up in Cranford, New Jersey, graduated from The New School’s Eugene Lang College in New York City where she majored in writing, and completed various internships in magazine publishing before becoming the editor of a fashion news website in Soho, a position she left in order to move out to the country and enjoy the greener side of life.
-She now lives in West Glover with her husband and enjoys making most of their food, from garden to table, from their hilltop.
-She and her husband are expecting their first child in October of 2012.
-You can reach her at firstname.lastname@example.org.
+She now lives in West Glover with her husband and daughter.
+You can reach her at email@example.com.

 Paul Lefebvre has been an on-again off-again staff writer for the Chronicle since the late 1970s.
 He covers the Legislature, court, land use issues and history.
 His column, Yours from the Perimeter, is about life in the Upper Kingdom, the northern most reaches of the Northeast Kingdom.
 The column has won numerous awards from the New England Newspaper and Press Association in both serious and humorous categories.
 He has published two collections of his columns, which are available at his web site: www.upperkingdom.com.
 Contact Paul at firstname.lastname@example.org.